logo

 Psychology Schools in Connecticut

-The following guide to psychology schools in Connecticut is designed to provide you with essential information to help make choosing the best psychology program for your goals easier.
-Connecticut’s colleges and universities offer undergraduate and graduate programs in general psychology, community psychology, and applied psychology, among other fields.
-If you need a more flexible option, consider one of the many online psychology programs available at a growing number of universities.
+The following guide to psychology schools in Connecticut is designed to provide you with essential information to help make choosing the best psychology program for you easier.

 • Quinnipiac University